 Chicago police believe that Jussie Smollett paid two former suspects in his ongoing assault case to plan the attack, two police sources told CNN.

 The two men, who are reportedly brothers, are cooperating with Chicago officers, CNN’s report stated.
 According to the outlet’s sources, police have dug up records that show that the brothers purchased the rope found around Smollett’s neck at an Ace Hardware in Chicago.
-One of the brothers appeared on Fox’s Empire, Chicago police told CNN.

 In a statement provided to The Hollywood Reporter, Chicago Police Department chief communications officer Anthony Guglielmi said, “We can confirm that the information received from the individuals questioned by police earlier in the Empire case has in fact shifted the trajectory of the investigation.
 We’ve reached out to the Empire cast member’s attorney to request a follow-up interview.”

 Fox had no statement or comment when reached by The Hollywood Reporter.

 In their own statement, Smollett’s lawyers hit back against this new report, saying that their client “is angered and devastated by recent reports that the perpetrators are individuals he is familiar with.”
 The statement continued, “He has now been further victimized by claims attributed to these alleged perpetrators that Jussie played a role in his own attack.
 Nothing is further from the truth and anyone claiming otherwise is lying.”